alejandrodnm/blog_posts/2018_03_07_python_library_testing_with_tox_and_travis/python_testing_with_tox_and_travis.md

 - flake8 for linting.

-One thing to notice is that the pytest command is accompanied by `{posargs: tests}`, this captures the arguments passed to the tox command after `--`, pass them through to pytest and append `tests` to the list of arguments.
+One thing to notice is that the pytest command is accompanied by `{posargs: tests}`, this captures the arguments of the tox command after `--`, pass them through to pytest and append `tests` to the list of arguments.

 A call like: